alexander-io/CS-475-Project-3-Time-Sharing/readme.md

 Solved dining philosophers using spin locks where a philosopher can eat if and only if they have both forks available to them.

+Using test_and_set in main to atomically acquire a lock if it's free, or if it is not free to tell the thread to release its previous held lock.

 Usage :
   Navigate to the compile/ directory and issue :
     $ make clean